Health Resources

 Not all children with heart disease require medication.
 Those who do may need it for fluid reduction, aiding heart pumping, rhythm control or blood thinning.

-While these medications are generally safe, side effects can occur, especially with other illnesses or medication changes.
-Any unusual symptoms or side-should be promptly reported to the doctor.
+While these medications are generally safe, side effects can occur, especially when other illnesses or medication changes.
+Any unusual symptoms or side effects should be promptly reported to the doctor.

 Pregnancy